rory660/deepforms/README.md

 Arguments: request object, response object, next function in middleware chain

-Parses the deep form JSON string from `req.body.deepFormJSON` if it exists, and places the parsed object in `req.deepFormData`.
+Express middleware that parses the deep form JSON string from `req.body.deepFormJSON`, if it exists, and places the parsed object in `req.deepFormData`.

 # Usage